nicktaras/alexa-fit-to-go/stick_person/README.md

 // TODO's

+TOuch toes...
+Stretch Your Hamstrings and Back.
+The classic, standing toe-touch exercise primarily stretches your hamstrings, the four-muscle group in the back of each thigh.
+This exercise also works the erector-spinae muscles in your lower back.
+Do the exercise by standing with your legs straight and your feet together.

 // Test video / gif via Alexa
 // Update design to look good on all devices
 // Add logo, move stickperson etc